 If you observe a combination of the following symptoms, whether diabetic or not, get in touch with your doctor, or even better – rush to the emergency room:

 - Vomiting more than twice in 4 hours, nausea

 - Difficulty in breathing

 - Increased urination – both frequency and quantity

 Diabetic Ketoacidosis (DKA) can be the first symptom that shows up before a person is actually diagnosed with diabetes.
 So, it is better to be prepared than be caught off-guard!

 Taken from the personal blog of Mr. Zakariah Ahmed.

 Disclaimer: The views and opinions expressed in this article are the personal views of the author and do not necessarily reflect the official policy or position of any governmental/other agency.
 Patient names have been changed to protect their identity.
-This article contains facts that have been obtained from reliable sources, but may be subject to change with time.
-The author will not be responsible in any way for the comments given by reader
+This article contains facts that have been obtained from reliable sources but may be subject to change with time.
+The author will not be responsible in any way for the comments given by the reader